-The total cost of raising a child is the highest it has been since calculations started in 2012 according to the Child Poverty Action Group (CPAG).[1]
-This increase has been attributed to higher prices caused by inflation as opposed to a change in the basket of goods needed to raise a child.[2]
+The total cost of raising a child is the highest it has been since calculations started in 2012 according to Child Poverty Action Group (CPAG).[1]
+This increase has been attributed to higher prices caused by inflation and year on year shortfalls in household incomes since 2016.[2]

-A recent 2022 Childcare Survey from Coram Family and Childcare, which is recognised as one of the most comprehensive industry surveys, found that parents were paying on average 2.5% more for childcare in 2022 than they were a year previously for children up to 24 months, and 2% more for children aged two.
+A recent 2023 Childcare Survey from Coram Family and Childcare, which is recognised as one of the most comprehensive industry surveys, found that parents were paying on average 3% more for childcare in 2023 than they were a year prior.

-Based on this growth, childcare costs are expected to increase in 2023 as well.
+Based on this growth, childcare costs are expected to increase in 2024 as well.
 Parents have already experienced rising childcare costs over the past five years with the government ending the childcare voucher scheme in October 2018.
-The vouchers have now been replaced by Tax-Free Childcare.
+The vouchers have now been replaced by Tax-Free Childcare

 ‘We missed out on the first few months of Tax-Free Childcare after our daughter went to nursery as it's so badly promoted', says journalist and mum Shannon Kyle (@ShannonDotKyle).
 ‘It was only through a friend we heard about it and immediately signed up.
 The system is hard to navigate and sometimes goes wrong, but it saved us 20% per month on fees, which adds up to about £150 – a great saving.’